under-view/libcando/docs/sock-udp.rst

 =================================

 | Structure passed to :c:func:`cando_sock_udp_client_create`
-| used to define how to create the server.
+| used to define how to create the client.

 .. c:struct:: cando_sock_udp_client_create_info